LG C6 vs Samsung S90H - Best Mid-Range OLED

 Brightness: LG Closes the Gap, Then Some

-The C5 peaked around 1,400 nits on a 10% HDR window.
-The C6 is expected to hit around 2,800 to 3,000 nits on the same test, based on early measurements of the Tandem OLED panels in the G6.
-The S90H should land near 2,100 nits, consistent with what the S90D delivered last year plus the incremental gains Samsung typically extracts per generation.
+The C5 peaked around 1,165 nits on a 10% HDR window.
+The C6 65" lands at roughly 1,350 nits on the same test — a ~16% improvement from LG's Brightness Booster processing, not the dramatic leap some early reports suggested.
+The S90H should land near 2,100 nits, consistent with what the S90D delivered last year plus incremental gains Samsung typically extracts per generation.

 In a dark theater room, both numbers are more than enough.
 Your eyes adapt.
-The perceptual difference between 2,100 and 3,000 nits in a pitch-black room is smaller than the spec sheet implies.
+The perceptual difference between 1,350 and 2,100 nits in a pitch-black room is smaller than the spec sheet implies.

 In a living room with windows?
-Different story.
-That extra 800-900 nits of headroom on the C6 means HDR highlights punch through ambient light noticeably better.
-If your TV sits across from a window, the C6's brightness advantage is real and relevant.
-If your room is dark, it is a spec-sheet number.
+The S90H's ~750-nit brightness advantage becomes visible.
+HDR highlights punch through ambient light noticeably better on the Samsung.
+If your TV sits across from a window, the S90H's brightness edge is real and relevant.

 A Tangent About Size Pricing